 The Children’s Integrated Services (CIS) model of uses a "no wrong door" philosophy, meaning there are many ways that families and parents can be referred to the care and support they need in every region in Vermont.
 The model is designed to improve child and family outcomes by addressing gaps in services, prevention, early intervention, health promotion and accountability.

-Referrals to the Maternal Early Childhood Sustained Home Visiting Program should be submitted to the Children’s Integrated Services (CIS) Team in the appropriate region.
+Referrals to the Strong Families Vermont Nurse Home Visiting Program should be submitted to the Children’s Integrated Services (CIS) Team in the appropriate region.

 Head Start and Early Head Start promote school readiness of young children from low-income families through local community-based organizations, and are federally funded and administered by the Office of Head Start, Administration for Children and Families, U.S. Department of Health and Human Services.
 The Head Start home-based option is one of Head Start’s comprehensive program options designed to meet the needs of preschool-aged children and their low-income families and increases the school readiness of the children served.

 The Early Head Start home-based program option is a nationally recognized, evidence-based home visiting model selected for the Affordable Care Act’s Maternal, Infant, and Early Childhood Home Visiting Program and is one of Early Health Start’s comprehensive program options designed to meet the needs of low-income pregnant women and families of infants and toddlers.
 The Early Head Start home visiting program has been shown to improve child cognitive development, reduce child behavioral problems, enhance family well-being, and increase parental participation in educational opportunities.